Hundreds of FedEx packages are found in Alabama woods

 Deputies were sent to guard the scene until FedEx workers could arrive to pick up the packages, Sheriff Mark Moon said.
 FedEx sent multiple trucks and drivers from across the South to load up the packages, Moon said.

-Photos posted on the sheriff's Facebook page show the packages strewn about the forest and piled at the bottom of a wooded hillside.
+Photos posted on the sheriff's Facebook page show the packages strewn about the forest.

-Natasha Abney told WBMA-TV that her neighbor found the boxes on his property.

-“I mean it was just a river of boxes,” Abney said.
-“Some busted open, some not.”

 It wasn’t clear why the packages were in the ravine, the sheriff said, but he hoped to have some answers soon.